Not yet a Member?

 HR professionals must prepare for Donald Trump's proposed workplace policies

-With the presidential election complete, it is time for HR professionals to review and prepare for president-elect Donald Trump's proposed workplace policies.
+Will the presidential innauguration of Donald Trump, it is time for HR professionals to review and prepare for his proposed workplace policies.

 Donald Trump's Workplace Policies: